 About

-My name is Simon D. Halliday.
-I am an associate research professor and associate director in the Center for Economy and Society at the SNF Agora Institute and Johns Hopkins University.
-You can contact me at simon.halliday@jhu.edu.
+I am an associate research professor and associate director in the Center for Economy and Society at the SNF Agora Institute, Johns Hopkins University.

-My research interests include behavioral and experimental economics, applied microeconomics, economics education, economic development, and data science in economics.
+My work sits across behavioral and experimental economics, economics education, applied microeconomics, economic development, and data science in economics.
 I am especially interested in social preferences, institutions, economic literacy, civic thought, and how we teach economics.

 I am the co-author, with Samuel Bowles, of Microeconomics: Competition, Conflict, and Coordination, published by Oxford University Press in 2022.
 We will be rebuilding the book as an open web project.